modio/modio-docs/public/en-us/features/monetization/purchase-servers/studio-as-purchase-server.md

 Consider an example where the following chain of events occur:

 - A player within your title purchases an item, in the form of a consumable entitlement from the platform store.
-- Your purchase server converts an eligible entitlement into mod.io Virtual Currency as illustrated in the [transaction process above](#transaction-process), resulting in a player having 100 credits in their mod.io wallet.
+- Your purchase server converts an eligible entitlement into mod.io Virtual Currency as illustrated in the [transaction process above](#transaction-process), resulting in a player having 100 Virtual Currency in their mod.io wallet.
-- The player spends the 100 credits on our marketplace in exchange for premium UGC, reducing their wallet balance to 0.
+- The player spends the 100 Virtual Currency on our marketplace in exchange for premium UGC, reducing their wallet balance to 0.
 - The player disputes the payment with their payment provider, resulting in a chargeback.
-- The player has received their funds back for the purchase of the entitlement against the platform store, and still have the premium UGC they purchased with the 100 credits they temporarily possessed.
+- The player has received their funds back for the purchase of the entitlement against the platform store, and still have the premium UGC they purchased with the 100 Virtual Currency they temporarily possessed.

 The scenario described is considered fraudulent behavior as a player could continue to make refund / chargeback claims against either their financial institution or against the platform (Xbox Live, etc) and continue to get funds refunded to them.
 However critically, mod.io is not aware the funds have been returned and your marketplace is now at a loss as premium UGC has been purchased and distributed, but the funds used in the transaction won't be distributed to your creators - potentially disincentivizing creators from contributing.